TUDelftNAS/Delftvisor/design/design.md

  - Set of ports (count port status)
  - Internal id (for routing)
  - If this switch received an EchoReply on the last EchoRequest
- - Map of created forward group entries (the group-id's of groups that are created that forward traffic to an output port while adding a pbb-tag) to the output port they forward to, group-id -> output-port
+ - Map of created forward group entries (the group-id's of groups that are created that forward traffic to an output port while adding a vlan-tag(s)) to the output port they forward to, group-id -> output-port
  - Map of group-id's to virtual group-id's, group-id <-> (virtual-dpid,group-id)
  - Map of meter-id's to virtual meter-id's, meter-id <-> (virtual-dpid,meter-id)
  - Map of xid's so responses can be properly forwarded, xid <-> (virtual-switch,xid)